 The main result in this paper is an upper bound for $\ex(G^r_{n,p},H)$ when $H$ is an $r$-expansion of a spanning subgraph of a tight tree, which mainly comes from proving a novel balanced supersaturation theorem.
 Obtaining an upper bound of random Tur\'an number from a balanced supersaturation result is by far a routine application of the container method developed independently by Balogh, Morris and Samotij~\cite{balogh2015independent} and Saxton and Thomassen~\cite{saxton2015hypergraph}.
 Hence we will only outline the proof of the new balanced supersaturation theorem.

 Let $T$ be a tight $k$-tree, let $S$ be a spanning subgraph of $T$, and let $F=S^{(+r)}$ be the $r$-expansion of $S$.
-Recall that ``balanced supersaturation'' roughly means that if the number of edges in an $r$-graph $H$ on $n$ vertices is much larger than $\ex(n,F)$, then we can find a collection $\S$ of copies of $F$ in $H$ with ``balanced distribution''.
+Recall that ``balanced supersaturation'' roughly means that if the number of edges in an $r$-graph $H$ on $n$ vertices is much larger than $\ex(n,F)$, then we can find a collection $\C$ of copies of $F$ in $H$ with ``balanced distribution''.
 To construct a balanced collection of copies of $F$, we will adopt the following strategy using codegree dichotomy and induction on $r$.
 A {\em $k$-shadow} of $H$ is a set $\sigma$ of $k$ vertices such that $\sigma\subset e$ for some edge $e$ of $H$.
 The {\em codegree} of $\sigma$ is the number of edges of $H$ containing $\sigma$.

-For the base case $r=k$, given an $r$-graph $H$ with $tn^{r-1}$ edges where $t$ is sufficiently large, we can find a subgraph $H'$ of $H$ with $\Omega(tn^{r-1})$ edges such that every $(r-1)$-shadow of $H'$ has codegree at least $t$.
-Then we can construct a balanced collection of copies of $F$ in $H'$ using ``greedy expansion'': we greedily embed the edges of the tight tree $T$ into $H'$; since every $(r-1)$-shadow of $H'$ has codegree at least $t$, there are $\Omega(t)$ ways to embed each new edge; with some additional techniques we can ensure that this collection of copies of $F$ generated greedily are evenly distributed in $H'$.
+For the base case $r=k$, given an $r$-graph $H$ with $tn^{r-1}$ edges where $t$ is sufficiently large, we can first obtain a subgraph $H'$ of $H$ with $\Omega(tn^{r-1})$ edges such that every $(r-1)$-shadow of $H'$ has codegree at least $t$ by deleting unwanted edges.
+Then we can construct a balanced collection of copies of $F$ in $H'$ using ``greedy expansion'' (see Figure~\ref{fig:greedy}): we greedily embed the edges of the tight tree $T$ into $H'$; since every $(r-1)$-shadow of $H'$ has codegree at least $t$, there are $\Omega(t)$ ways to embed each new edge.
+Once we obtain a copy of $T$, we automatically obtain a copy of $F$ because $F$ is a spanning subgraph of $T$.
+With some additional techniques, we can ensure that this collection of copies of $F$ generated greedily is evenly distributed in $H'$.
 This ``greedy expansion'' method is inspired by Balogh, Narayanan and Skokan~\cite{balogh2019number}.